MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer "bug" was actually a real bug?
-In 1947, a moth had made its way into a Mark II computer at Harvard University, causing the machine to malfunction.
-The operators who found it taped it into the computer's log book, thus coining the term "debugging".
-This also highlights how even the tiniest unnoticed factor can cause a big problem in programming!
+Did you know that the first computer programmer was a woman named Ada Lovelace?
+She wrote the world’s first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
+People don’t usually associate the mid-1800s with computing, but Lovelace was way ahead of her time!